 ISOC: Rather Vague, would delete

-USA: Provision of an equal opportunity and universal design for all to make use of the benefits and opportunities of new technologies.
+USA: Providing equal opportunity and appropriate design for all to realize the benefits and opportunities of new technologies.

 Better cooperation with more funding and assistance for inclusive ICT initiatives in developing countries.

-Japan: of better cooperation with more funding and assistance for inclusive ICT initiatives in developing countries.
+Japan: Recognizing the importance of better cooperation with more funding and assistance for inclusive ICT initiatives in developing countries.

-UNESCO:
+UNESCO: Scientific knowledge is a key factor in the innovation process and in finding pathways to sustainable, inclusive Knowledge Societies, which are respectful of the environment.
+Science is acknowledged as a common or public good that is to be shared universally.

 Establishing the ICT infrastructure and its easy access that can provide access to all the communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion

-IFLA: Establishing the ICT infrastructure and its easy access that can provide access to all the communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion
+IFLA: Establishing an ICT infrastructure that can provide access to all communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion

-UNESCO: Establishing the ICT infrastructure and its easy access that can provide access to all the communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion
+UNESCO: Establishing the ICT infrastructure and its easy access that can provide access to all the communities, including in rural remote areas, and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion

-ISOC: Establishing the ICT infrastructure and its easy access that can provide access to all the communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion
+ISOC: Improving and optimizing the ICT infrastructure so it is accessible to all communities and promote the development of simplified devices, including text-free interfaces and applications aimed at digital inclusion

 Safe spaces, both online and off, should be available to build confidence in vulnerable users.

-Rwanda: Safe spaces, both online and off, should be available to build confidence in vulnerable users.
+Rwanda: Available Safe spaces, both online and off, to build confidence in vulnerable users.

-Egypt: Safe spaces, both online and off, should be available to build confidence in vulnerable users
+Egypt: Safe spaces, both online and offline, should be available to build confidence in vulnerable users

-UNESCO: Safe spaces, both online and off, should be available to build confidence in vulnerable users.
+UNESCO: Safe spaces, both online and off, should be available to build confidence in ICTs and their uses.

-ISOC: Safe spaces, both online and off, should be available to build confidence in vulnerable users.
+ISOC: Trusted technologies should be promoted to build confidence in the use of ICTs, especially for vulnerable users.

 Access: Deleted

-Egypt:
+Egypt: Respect the universal human rights to communicate taking into consideration the culture and traditions of each state.

 Reach of broadband infrastructure and affordable services to everyone, including through universal service and universal access.

-ISOC: Reach of broadband infrastructure and affordable services to everyone, including through universal service and universal access.
+ISOC: Reach of broadband infrastructure and affordable services to everyone, including through universal service and universal access, as well as the development of Internet Exchange Points.

 Bridging the digital divide to cross and reap the benefits of ICT and broadband in transforming the lives of communities particularly the youth, women, poor, and persons with disabilities.

-UNESCO: Bridging the digital divide to cross and reap the benefits of ICT and broadband in transforming the lives of communities particularly the youth, women, poor, and persons with disabilities.
+UNESCO: Bridging the digital and knowledge divides to cross and reap the benefits of ICT and broadband in transforming the lives of communities particularly the youth, women, poor, and persons with disabilities.

 ISOC: Should be deleted, redundant with previous paragraphs.